 The action layer executes decisions.
 Every action should be:

-- Logged - You need an audit trail
+- Logged: You need an audit trail

-- Reversible - Where possible, actions should be undoable
+- Reversible: Where possible, actions should be undoable

-- Confirmed - High-stakes actions get human approval
+- Confirmed: High-stakes actions get human approval

 Common actions include: